NormalLuser/Ben-Eater-Bad-Apple/README.md

 ![Bad Apple Demo](https://raw.githubusercontent.com/Fifty1Ford/Ben-Eater-Bad-Apple/main/BadCider.png)

-Load up my BeWozmon with rom, or by using the BeEhBasic in my projects page and typing CALL $1800 Then from Wozmon Type L
+Load up my BeWozmon with rom, or by using the BeEhBasic in my projects page and typing CALL $Fc00 Then from Wozmon Type L
 This will put it in INTEL HEX LOAD mode.
+Then
 Then drag and drop the HEX file and transfer in binary mode.
-(TeraTerm)
+(TeraTerm) Then 1800R.

 If you are running the stock Ben Eater Wozmonitor and can't load hex files you can use:
 BadApple37Woz.txt